fabriziosalmi/synapse-ng/README.md

 ## 🧬 Philosophy

-Each node is a sovereign "neuron".
-The networ## 📚 Documentation
+Each node is a sovereign "neuron" that collaborates to form a collective consciousness, make decisions, and accomplish tasks.

+## 📚 Documentation

 ### Getting Started
 - **[Getting Started](docs/GETTING_STARTED.md)** - Quick setup and first steps